sgsellan/fracture-modes/README.md

 ## Known Issues

 Please do not hesitate to [contact me](sgsellan@cs.toronto.edu) if you find any issues or bugs in this code, or you struggle to run it in any way.

+## Licensing

+This code is released free for academic, non-commercial, non-military use.
+Contact [the authors](mailto:sgsellan@cs.toronto.edu) for commercial usage licensing.